 Across-the-board training is the best way for communities to ensure the appropriate response to any emergency.
 “The essence of successful T-CPR,” explained Turk, “involves prompts recognizing the need for resuscitation and the effectiveness of its delivery.
 Training every 911 call handler in T-CPR is ideal because it is both best for the patient and less stressful for the caller since CPR instructions empower callers to take action until emergency responders arrive on scene.”

-T-CPR certification is now available as an optional add-on module for dispatchers certifying in either Fire Service Dispatch or Law Enforcement Dispatch at no additional charge.
-T-CPR training has long been, and will continue to be, a mandatory and integral part of PowerPhone’s Emergency Medical Dispatch certification.
+This certification is now available as an optional add-on module for dispatchers certifying in either Fire Service Dispatch or Law Enforcement Dispatch at no additional charge.
+Training has long been, and will continue to be, a mandatory and integral part of PowerPhone’s Emergency Medical Dispatch certification.

 Total Response is a full service 911 call-handling solution providing agencies with the training, tools and processes to achieve and raise their community’s standard of care.
 Total Response provides agencies with a flexible framework that empowers call handlers to deal with the entirety of each call based on scene conditions and uses integrated response protocols to provide each call with a logical and consistent resolution.
 Total Response’s built in flexibility makes it adaptable for any emergency call-handling entity including universities, enterprise businesses and military agencies.